DuncanSamson/sem/use-cases/use-case8.md

-# USE CASE 8: Delete an Employee Record
+# USE CASE 8: HR Advisor - I Want to Delete an Employee Record

 ## CHARACTERISTIC INFORMATION

 ### Goal in Context
-As an HR advisor I want to delete an employee’s details so that the company is compliant with data retention legislation.
+As an HR advisor I want to delete an employee’s details so that the company follows data protection rules.

 ### Scope
 Company.